This post has been updated and re-released to reflect recent gear recommendations.

 Edward Nguyen was a wildlife photographer for around a decade before transitioning to portrait and fashion photography.
 Instead of starting over from scratch, Nguyen made his old gear adapt to his new subject and created a unique style in the process.
-Here he shares some of his insights on photographing children.
+Here he shares some of his insights on taking children’s portraits.

-Huff: I’ve been following you for a few years now on social media and noticed that you’re photographing more and more kid portraits.
+BL: I’ve been following you for a few years now on social media and noticed that you’re photographing more and more children’s portraits.
 How did that start?
 Is that an official transition or a happy accident?

 Nguyen: I would say it was a happy accident.
 Upon seeing my work with fashion models, my family members asked me to take pictures of their children.
 So I started photographing my nieces and nephews.
 I received more exposure as I posted their photos on social media, like Facebook and Instagram.
 Shooting editorials for online magazines also helped to get my name out there.